Intersection theory, relative cohomology and the Feynman parametrization: Intersection theory for the Feynman parametrization

 Due to the isomorphism between $H_\w^n$ and $H_{-\w}^n$, one can introduce a non-degenerate bilinear pairing between (bra) vectors and dual (ket) vectors, known as the \textit{intersection number} $\braket{\varphi_L | \varphi_R}_\w$, that can be calculated using the methods outlined in \cite{Frellesvig:2019kgj, Frellesvig:2020qot, Brunello:2023rpq, Brunello:2024tqf}.
 This can be used to perform integral reduction: choosing a basis $\{\bra{e_i}\}$ of the bra vectors and a basis $\{\ket{h_i}\}$ of the ket vectors, any bra vector $\bra{\varphi_L}$ can be expressed as a linear combination:

 where $\bm{C}^{-1}$ is the inverse of the matrix $\bm{C}$ with matrix elements

 In the definition and evaluation of intersection numbers, the singularities of the connection $\omega$ and those of the $n$-forms play an important role.
 We denote the set of singularities of $\omega$ as $\mathcal{P}_{\w}$ (including infinity).
 In general, it can happen that some singularities of the $n$-forms $\varphi_L$ and $\varphi_R$ are not contained in $\mathcal{P}_{\w}$.
-In that case, one needs to introduce extra regulators into the connection, and take the regulators to zero in the end of the calculation.
+In that case, one needs to introduce extra regulators into the connection (similar to the counting of dimensions discussed previously), and take the regulators to zero in the end of the calculation.
 With the regulators in place, the intersection numbers are then given by\footnote{Technically, one needs to reverse the order of the variables in $\varphi_L$ or $\varphi_R$.
 This may lead to an extra minus sign in the formula.}

 where the integration domain is $\mathcal{C}=\mathbb{C}^n \setminus \mathcal{P}_{\w} \cup \mathcal{D}$, with $\mathcal{D}$ being the set of singularities of the $n$-forms, while $\iota(\varphi_L)$ and $\iota(\varphi_R)$ are compactly-supported representatives of $\bra{\varphi_L}$ and $\ket{\varphi_R}$, respectively.
 Taking the univariate case as an example, these compactly-supported representatives can be obtained using